aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

     ```
     echo $execution_role
     ```
-1. Add the bucket name to your scratchpad for future use
+1. Add the data processing execution role to your scratchpad for future use
     ```
     echo "Data processing execution role:" $execution_role >> ~/environment/scratchpad.txt
     ```